4 photos

 Framing done in shop and installed outside with some help from friends and family!

-The Butterfly Toy Shelf — drag to reveal the finished piece.
+Drag to reveal the finished piece.